quicktext/qql/book/features.md

 | CORPUS | TABLE |
 | CORPUSES | DATABASE |

-The QQL is oriented to the corpuses while the SQL is oriented to the dabatabase.
+The QQL is oriented to the corpuses while the SQL is oriented to the database.

 In another word, the QQL is a NoSQL language.